-6.1.
-The 3rd Party will implement 24/7 security monitoring where specified by BT for the 3rd Party's infrastructure that supports the processing, storage or transmission of information classified as OFFICIAL or above.
+- 6.1.
+The 3rd Party will implement 24/7 security monitoring where specified by BT - 6.2.
+The 3rd Party's infrastructure subject to 24/7 security monitoring will be documented in the Official Sensitive Declaration.

 7. BUSINESS CONTINUITY AND DISASTER RECOVERY